How to Be a Consultant

 10. Have your own escape route

 In the same way many people see freelance consulting as an escape, consultants also sometimes need to escape!
-Have a good go-to “self-care” routine to look after yourself at the end of a challenging assignment – like a hike, a trip to the beach or binge watching Fleabag.
+Have a good go-to “self-care” routine to look after yourself at the end of a challenging assignment – like a hike or a trip to the beach.

 To make life easier for yourself, select assignments carefully.
 Sometimes it’s good to take a risk – with an unknown client, an unknown topic or an unknown geography – but do so mindfully (ie. this is a risk – if it doesn’t work out I will not be hard on myself).
 However, sometimes assignments are not workable for lots of reasons.
 Make sure there is an “out” clause in the contract.